What is service like?

 What can I wear?

 We don’t really have a dress code.
 Some wear ties, some wear sweatpants, some wear shorts and t-shirts.
-We have an elder who was once seen preaching in shower shoes and cargo shorts…and he’s probably the most spiritual of us all.
+COME AS YOU ARE!

 What if I have little ones?